-Access Data Shell 2018–19 (ZIP) and Access Data Shell 2017–18 (ZIP) – A database “shell” is another alternative provided at this site.
-Once downloaded to the target computer, this application provides a powerful school, district, CDS, and ZIP code search capability as well as a formatted report containing all the data for the selected entity.
+Access Data Shell 2020–21 (ZIP), Access Data Shell 2018–19 (ZIP), and Access Data Shell 2017–18 (ZIP) database “shell” are alternative data review applications.
+Once downloaded to the target computer, this application provides powerful school, district, County-District-School (CDS), and ZIP code search capability as well as a formatted report containing all the data for the selected entity.
 This Microsoft Access 2007 shell contains all entity data and is designed to import any of the selected state, county, or district comma delimited files.
 In order to use the shell, Microsoft Access 2007 must already be installed on your computer.

 Getting Accurate Results from the Research Files

 Achieving accurate results when working with these research files requires an understanding of the structure and content of the two primary files: the entities file and the test data file.
 The research files have many rows for each entity.
 Records are available for each combination of grades, tests, and student groups.
 This means that there are hundreds to thousands of records for each entity, with an average of approximately 900 records.
 In order to effectively work with the data, you must use constraints to limit the data you are reporting.
 These constraints are discussed below.

 - CDS code: The research files contain summary district and county records.
 A district summary record will have a "school" code of "0000000."
 When working with the file, be sure to include county, district, and school codes.
 Failure to include all three data codes will result in double-counting in any summary calculations.

 - Subgroup ID: Each student will be included in both the "All Students" student group aggregation and each of the appropriate student group aggregations.
 Consequently, an individual student group must be selected to avoid duplicate counts.
 For Subgroup ID code, refer to the CAA for Science Demographic File Layout.